 Code Enforcement Defense

-Code enforcement matters can threaten operations, delay projects, create licensing complications, and expose property owners to fines, court dates, and compliance deadlines.
-The Scott Law Firm represents clients in matters involving municipal citations, stop-work orders, property maintenance allegations, zoning concerns, certificates of occupancy, business licenses, permits, and local government enforcement proceedings throughout Metro Atlanta.
+The Scott Law Firm represents property owners, businesses, investors, developers, landlords, and operators in code enforcement matters involving municipal citations, stop-work orders, property maintenance allegations, unsafe structure claims, permitting concerns, certificates of occupancy, business license issues, and local government enforcement proceedings throughout Metro Atlanta and Georgia.

 Schedule a Consultation

 The Scott Law Firm evaluates the legal and practical side of each matter.
-The goal is to understand the government’s position, identify the actual compliance issue, assess available defenses, and develop a strategy that moves the matter toward resolution.
+The goal is to understand the City or County’s position, identify the actual compliance concern, assess available defenses, and determine whether the matter requires negotiation, documentation, corrective action, court advocacy, or agency coordination.

 Common code enforcement problems handled by the firm.